ouafcode/alx-low_level_programming/0x02-functions_nested_loops/README.md

-the program print the absolute value of number print the last digit number prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+the program print the absolute value of number print the last digit number prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59. function that prints the 9 times table, starting with 0.